 Do Kids Listen to You?

-Parents and adults often wonder why kids won’t listen to them, let alone do what is asked.
+Parents and adults often wonder why kids won’t listen to them or do what is asked.
 If you have experienced this, it can be very frustrating and you can find yourself getting angry with the child as well as with yourself.

 When we are confused and frustrated it often means that we don't have enough information.
 So how do you get information that will allow a person to listen and act according to what you desire?
-For those of you who know me, it won't come as any surprise when I tell you the solution to getting more information is to ask a question.
-You may ask a question of yourself or of the child when a child is not engaged in listening.
+The solution to getting more information is to simply ask a question either of yourself or of the child when a child is not engaged in listening.

 Questions you may ask of yourself might be:

 "What does this child need that I am not acknowledging?"
-What do I know about this child that will assist me in knowing what is needed?”
-Asking these questions will allow an awareness to come forth that will give you information about what a child needs that may need to be addressed before you can ask or tell them anything.
+What do I know about this child that will assist me in knowing what is needed?
+What is going on here that I am not in tune to?”
+Asking these questions will allow an awareness to come forth that will give you information about what the child needs that may need to be addressed before you can ask or tell them anything.
 It could be that the child is too tired to process what you are saying, or perhaps they are hungry or anxious.
-You will begin to know that you are wasting your energy by not addressing the needs first, by asking them a question like “What do you need right now?
+Through this awareness, you will know that you are wasting your energy by not addressing the needs first.
+You may also find out more by asking them a question like “What do you need right now?
 Is there something that you need now?”
-Asking these questions also allows the child to begin to be aware of what they need to attend to when they can’t be present.
+Asking these questions also allows the child to begin to be aware of what they need to attend to when they are feeling confused, frustrated, angry or anxious.